dagraham/etm-dgraham/README.md

 of the `@z` and timezone.
 Still less probably, one that floats and this requires the addition of the `@z` and 'float'.

+Note: When entering dates, `.`, `-` or `/` can be used to separate the components.
+The interpretation of the date depends upon the 'dayfirst' and 'yearfirst' settings in the etm configuration file - see [configuration](#configuration) for details about these settings.
+For example, with both dayfirst and yearfirst false,

+	6/1 => June 1 in the current year

+but after changing dayfirst to true

+	6/1 => January 6 in the current year

 #### relative datetimes

 Relative datetimes can be entered using period strings either instead of or in